JankowiakOskar/money-transfer-memoriser/README.md

 # Money Transfer Memoriser

 Money transfer memoriser is an application that is used to save bank transfers.
-All wrote in Vanilla JS / Local Storage
+All wrote in Vanilla JS / Local Storage.
-Local storage was used to keep in memory transfers.

 # How to use
+App will help you keep on mind all your payments.
+Just fill up all inputs.

 User can add transfers in EUR or PLN currency, all transfers are summed up on top.